Science, Technology, Engineering, and Math (STEM)

 STEM incites curiosity and inspiration in students, helping them develop the skills and interest to think scientifically, develop adaptability and pose productive questions.
 A fully-equipped Fabrication Lab and state-of-the-art technology and classes invite students to combine STEM with other disciplines and discover their hidden entrepreneur.

-Lower Schoolers explore science in their own STEM classroom and indoor/outdoor lab, sized and equipped to bring lessons to life.
+Lower School STEM explores science in their own STEM classroom and indoor/outdoor lab, sized and equipped to bring lessons to life.
 Through engineering design, they realize quickly that failure is an essential step to achieving success.
 They study computer science, robotics and making alongside traditional physical, earth and life sciences.

 In Upper School, classes include biology, physics and chemistry alongside Research Design and Methods, Sound Design and Programming, astronomy, food science, marine biology, game design and engineering graphics.
 The growing Robotics Team hosts an annual regional tournament, and students have opportunities to attend workshops, hear from STEM experts, and code.